cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### MethodHandleInlineCopyStrategy

-The default strategy builds up a `MethodHandle` piece by piece using other `MethodHandle`s:
+The default OpenJDK strategy build up an `MethodHandle` combinator tree, piece by piece:

 - first some rough filtering to turn `String`, `Object`, `float` and `double` arguments into `String`
 - then a sequence of "mixers" that look at each argument and calculates the right size and encoding for the String